junxit/us-congress-code/title-42/chapter-7/sec-1397jj.md

       - **(ii)** subparagraph (C) applies to such child.
     - **(B)** *Maintenance of effort with respect to agency contribution for family coverage* For purposes of subparagraph (A)(i), a public agency satisfies this subparagraph if the amount of annual agency expenditures made on behalf of employees enrolled in health coverage paid for by the agency that includes dependent coverage for the most recent State fiscal year is not less than the amount of such expenditures made by the agency for the 1997 State fiscal year, increased by the percentage increase in the medical care expenditure category of the Consumer Price Index for All-Urban Consumers (all items: U.S. City Average) for such preceding fiscal year.
     - **(C)** *Hardship exception* For purposes of subparagraph (A)(ii), this subparagraph applies to a child if the State determines that the annual aggregate amount of premiums and cost-sharing imposed for coverage of the family of the child would exceed 5 percent of such family’s income for the year involved.
-  - **(7)** *Exception to exclusion of children who are inmates of a public institution* In the case of a child who is an inmate of a public institution, during the 30 days prior to the release of the child from such institution the child shall not be considered to be described in paragraph (2)(A) with respect to the screenings, diagnostic services, referrals, and case management services otherwise covered under the State child health plan (or waiver of such plan) that the State is required to provide under section 1397bb(d)(2) of this title.
+  - **(7)** *Exceptions to exclusion of children who are inmates of a public institution* In the case of a child who is an inmate of a public institution, during the 30 days prior to the release of the child from such institution the child shall not be considered to be described in paragraph (2)(A) with respect to the screenings, diagnostic services, referrals, and case management services otherwise covered under the State child health plan (or waiver of such plan) that the State is required to provide under section 1397bb(d)(2) of this title.
+At the option of the State, a child who is an inmate of a public institution shall not be considered to be described in paragraph (2)(A) during the period that the child is an inmate of such institution pending disposition of charges.
 - **(c)** *Additional definitions* For purposes of this subchapter:
   - **(1)** *Child* The term “child” means an individual under 19 years of age.
   - **(2)** *Creditable health coverage* The term “creditable health coverage” has the meaning given the term “creditable coverage” under section 2701(c) 22 See References in Text note below. of the Public Health Service Act (42 U.S.C.
 300gg(c)) and includes coverage that meets the requirements of section 1397cc of this title provided to a targeted low-income child under this subchapter or under a waiver approved under section 1397ee(c)(2)(B) of this title (relating to a direct service waiver).